School of Nursing and Health Professions

 Dean of the School of Nursing and Health Professions (SONHP)

-Dr. Baker’s scholarly focus is on elder abuse and neglect.
+Dr. Baker earned a PhD in Nursing Science from the University of Washington, a Master of Science in Nursing from Otterbein College, and Bachelor of Science in Nursing from Russell Sage College.
+Her scholarly focus is on elder abuse and neglect.
 She has published peer-reviewed data based articles and focused her policy and professional and community service work on the topic.

 Associate Dean for Pre-Licensure Programs and Accreditation; Professor

-Prior to joining USF for the last three years Dr. Ziehm served as Associate Dean of Academic Affairs at the University of Hawaii at Mānoa School of Nursing and Dental Hygiene.
-He was a consultant at the University of Hawaii starting in 2006 and was appointed Visiting Professor in 2008.
-For 22 years he also served as Assistant Dean & Director and Clinical Professor at the School of Nursing at the University of California, San Francisco.
-As an academic administrator he supported the development and implementation of the UCSF MEPN program and has been a consultant assisting in the development or revision of accelerated graduate-entry and accelerated BSN programs across the USA.
-He also has worked with a diverse, impoverished, chronic and severely mentally ill client population in acute and rehabilitation settings which was the focus of his teaching.
-Dr. Ziehm served a recent two (2) year term as president-elect for the California Association of the Colleges of Nursing.
+Prior to joining USF in 2015, Dr. Ziehm served as Associate Dean of Academic Affairs at the University of Hawai’i at Mānoa School of Nursing and Dental Hygiene.
+For 22 years, he served as Assistant Dean and Director and Clinical Professor at the School of Nursing at the University of California, San Francisco.
+As an academic administrator, he supported the development and implementation of the UCSF Master’s Entry Program in Nursing program and has been a consultant assisting in the development or revision of accelerated graduate-entry and accelerated BSN programs across the U.S. He also worked with diverse, impoverished, chronic and severely mentally ill clients in acute and rehabilitation settings, which was the focus of his teaching.
+Dr. Ziehm served a two-year term as president-elect for the California Association of the Colleges of Nursing and, in April 2018, became the President of the Board.
 He is a member of Sigma Theta Tau and was given the Award for Excellence by the Nursing and Alumni Association at the Frances Payne Bolton School of Nursing at Case Western Reserve University.
-In 2012 he was selected for a fellowship in the American Association of the Colleges of Nursing’s Leadership in Academic Programs and in 2014 he was selected for the WASC Academic Leadership Academy.
+In 2012, he was selected for a fellowship in the American Association of Colleges of Nursing’s Leadership in Academic Programs and, in 2014, he was selected for the Western Association of Schools and Colleges (WASC) Academic Leadership Academy.

 Monday–Friday 8:30 a.m – 5 p.m.